Eyened/cfi-amd/README.md

 ```
 Make sure that:
 - Your .csv file is available to the container under `/input.csv`
-- The target directory is mounted at `/output` (this is where the output will be generated)
+- The target directory exists and is mounted at `/output` (this is where the output will be generated)
 - ensure the paths in the .csv file are accessible inside the container
 - [optionally] configure available gpu devices